skeswa/denim/README.md

 In some situations, you may want nested internal mutation: you way want to be able to directly mutate an inner `struct` instance nested within another `struct` instance.
-Esper supports this by declaring the inner `struct` field as mutable with `!`.
+Denim supports this by declaring the inner `struct` field as mutable with `!`.
 Note that this nested internal mutablility is only accessible in situations where the surrounding type is itself mutable.